-Lissie Rappaport is a city planner and community organizer, bringing a decade of community development experience to her role as the Manager of Housing Access.
+Lissie Rappaport is a city planner and community organizer, bringing a decade of community development experience to her role as the Manager of Housing Access and Supply.
 She is a strategic thinker, applies a flair of creativity to her work, and is excited about addressing solutions to complex problems.

 Lissie has worked in community & neighbourhood planning, housing planning & policy, community-based research, food security, arts, and youth programming.
 She holds Bachelor of Arts-Honours in Urban & Inner City Studies from the University of Winnipeg and a Master’s of City Planning from the University of Manitoba.
 Her Master’s Thesis explored inclusionary zoning and affordable hosing policy in the Winnipeg context.